Sharrnah/whispering/documentation/plugin-creation.md

 __Note:__ _When using the *_plugin_setting methods, the settings are saved with the class name as the section name.
 So if you have a plugin called `ExamplePlugin`, the settings will be saved in the `ExamplePlugin` section._

 `is_enabled(self, default=True)` - Check if the plugin is enabled.
 If the plugin is not yet in the settings file, the default value is used.
 So by default, plugins will be enabled.
+Use this around your main functionality to allow enabling/disabling of your plugin even at runtime.

 ## Example plugin